Skip to navigation Skip to content

 • No, and there are no actions which can be taken:

-• go to the Notes tab in the complaint entry.
-Select Edit and change the Text Type to Remedy Provided Details
+• Go to the Notes tab in the complaint entry.
+Select Edit and change the Text Type drop down to Remedy Provided Details

 16

-Make 2 phone contact attempts using softphone to ensure the call is recorded to the complainant to acknowledge, discuss and progress the complaint entry.
+Make 2 phone contact attempts using Services Australia Workspace to ensure the call is recorded to the complainant to acknowledge, discuss and progress the complaint entry.
 One in the morning, one afternoon call on the same day or next business day.

-• go to the Notes tab, select Edit and change the Text Type to Action Taken/Response Provided
+• Go to the Notes tab, select Edit and change the Text Type drop down to Action Taken/Response Provided

 • Select Save

-• go to the Details tab.
-Navigate to the Customer Contact Attempts and complete the date and time fields of the call attempt
+• Go to the Details tab.
+Go to the Customer Contact Attempts and complete the date and time fields of the call attempt

 • Select Save